 - Guides - Provide key concepts in more depth than the overview.

-- Building Blocks - Used as a quick reference of how to so something specific.
+- Code Snippets - Used as a quick reference of how to do something specific.

 API Reference pages document the following properties of the API:

 A section that outlines our SDKs, Tools, Libraries etc. The repository README should provide all necessary information.